-See Enterprise's updated budget chart for more information on FY 2018 program funding.
+- Highlighted resource: See Enterprise's updated appropriations and budget chart for more information on FY 2019 program funding.

 Section 4 Capacity Building for Community Development and Affordable Housing (Section 4)

 The Section 4 Capacity Building for Community Development and Affordable Housing program (Section 4) is the sole HUD program for non-profit capacity building.
 Section 4 creates jobs, supports small businesses, builds housing, and strengthens communities.
-From 2004 to 2014, Section 4 created or preserved over 95,000 homes and attracted over $15.7 billion in investment for lower-income neighborhoods and communities across the country.
-Since 1993, Enterprise has distributed over $125 million to more than 1,250 community development organizations throughout the country through the Section 4 program.
+From 2013 to 2017, Section 4 investments have helped create and preserve more then 41,000 affordable homes and attract nearly $7.5 billion in total development costs of low-income neighborhoods across the country.

-Every Section 4 dollar must be matched directly by $3 of private funding for capacity building.
-Since 2002, Section 4 grantees’ development projects have exceeded this requirement by attracting nearly $27 in other public and private investment for every dollar in Section 4 support.
+Every Section 4 dollar must be matched directly by $3 of private funding for capacity building, but each year Section 4 grantees’ development projects far exceed this requirement by attracting nearly $20 in other public and private investment for every dollar in Section 4 support.

-Enterprise urges Congress to provide funding of at least $35 million for Section 4 in fiscal year (FY) 2018.
-This year 1,156 organizations nationwide signed our letter urging Congress to fully fund Section 4.
+Enterprise urges Congress to provide funding of at least $40 million for Section 4 in fiscal year (FY) 2019.

 HOME Investment Partnerships (HOME)